 Affordable housing is essential for San Francisco's resilience and livability, but it is also distinct from the other facilities and infrastructure in the public portfolio.
 Unlike the City's horizontal and vertical assets such as pipes, streets, and buildings, when it comes to affordable housing, the asset the City "owns" is the affordability itself.
 Affordability is ensured both through restrictions placed on title or through ownership of the land underlying affordable units.
 With only one exception, the City does not own the affordable housing asset itself.
 Affordable housing buildings are typically owned by partnerships where the managing general partner is a mission-driven non-profit organization.
-Property management is provided either by the same ownership entity, or through contracts with thirdparty property management entities that specialize in affordable housing.
+Typically, the partnerships receive funds from the City, but some legacy projects are funded solely by the federal government.
+Property management is provided either by the same ownership entity, or through contracts with third-party property management entities that specialize in affordable housing.
 Likewise, service provision for residents is typically provided through third party contracts between the owner and qualified service providers.

 Financial support of affordable housing production and preservation is generally provided by MOHCD through loans to affordable housing developers.
-As such, the affordable housing projects supported by the City are not considered public works.
+As such, the affordable housing projects supported by the City are not considered public works, though long-term or permanent affordability restrictions are recorded on the property.
 Qualified development teams are selected through Notices of Funding Availability (NOFAs) or Requests for Proposals or Qualifications (RFPs or RFQs).
-Those teams then carry out preservation and new construction projects.
+Those teams then carry out housing acquisition, preservation, and new construction projects.
 This financing approach allows projects to leverage sources of funding at the state and federal level such that local resources are needed to pay only a portion of the total cost of development.